riad-azz/flask-allowed-hosts/examples/configs/README.md

 ## Features

 - **Host Validation**: The `limit` decorator checks the request's host IP against a pre-configured list (`ALLOWED_HOSTS`).
-- **Custom Denied Response**: Requests from unallowed hosts will be redirected to `/custom-error`.
+- **Custom Denied Response**: Requests from unallowed hosts will receive a 403 error with a custom JSON message.

 ## Endpoints

 ### `/` (GET)

 - Returns a simple "Hello World!" message.

-### `/custom-error` (GET)

-- This is the custom error page where users are redirected if their IP is not in the allowed list.
-Displays an error message: "Oops! looks like you are not allowed to access this page!"

 ### `/api/greet` (GET)